sscharfenberg/mbo/README.md

 ## Artisan commands

+### `php artisan scryfall:update`

+Updates everything and calls all later commands after one another.
+Use this for a daily cronjob.
+Warning - daily download of 2.5Gb data from scryfall.

-### `php artisan scryfall:sets [--full]`
+### `php artisan scryfall:sets`

-This command gets all the sets from scryfall and updates the database accordingly. `--full` option cleans `set-icon` storage disk before contacting scryfall, without the option only missing `.svg` files will get downloaded.
-Use the normal command daily, and the `--full` update once every week.
+This command gets all the sets from scryfall and updates the database accordingly.
+On sundays `set-icon` storage disk will be pruned before contacting scryfall, all other days do not prune the storage disk.

+### `php artisan scryfall:bulk`

+Get meta information for bulk data from scryfall - URLs and expected filesize.

+### `php artisan scryfall:oracle`

+Get Oracle cards from scryfall and update the database oracle_cards table.

+### `php artisan scryfall:all_cards`

+Get information about all cards from scryfall and update the database printed_cards table.

 ## NPM commands